Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Methods

-To quantify parameter uncertainty and construct prediction intervals, we employ a parametric bootstrap procedure \cite{chowell2017primer, banks2014uncertainty}.
-This approach generates synthetic datasets by resampling from the fitted model and re-estimates parameters for each synthetic dataset.
-The distribution of bootstrap parameter estimates characterizes sampling variability.
-The steps are as follows:
+To quantify parameter uncertainty and construct PIs, we use a parametric bootstrap procedure \cite{chowell2017primer, banks2014uncertainty}.
+This approach generates synthetic datasets by resampling from the fitted model and re-estimates the parameters for each synthetic dataset.
+The distribution of bootstrap parameter estimates characterizes the sampling variability.
+The steps are as follows.

-\begin{enumerate} \item \textbf{Generate bootstrap samples:} For each bootstrap replicate $b = 1, \ldots, B$ (typically $B = 200$--$500$), generate a synthetic dataset $\{y_{t_1}^b, \ldots, y_{t_n}^b\}$ by sampling from the fitted model:
+\begin{enumerate} \item[\rm{1)}] \textbf{Generate bootstrap samples:} For each bootstrap replicate $b = 1, \ldots, B$ (typically $B = 200$--$500$), generate a synthetic dataset $\{y_{t_1}^b, \ldots, y_{t_n}^b\}$ by sampling from the fitted model:

 where $\hat{\boldsymbol{\theta}}$ and $\hat{\sigma}^2$ are the parameter estimates from the original data.